Alexandru2401/portofolio-website/README.md

 It's important to know that i work continuosly to improve myself, so this is not de final form.
 I will constantly update the website including my new projects.
 Here you can see my portofolio-website : "https://my-portofolio-alex.netlify.app".
+## Important note:
+   This is not the final form, will constantly work on projects and I will also modify this portfolio.

 ## Installation and Setup Instruction

 ### To run this project will need to follow these steps: